-- JK Grade 3 cohort size of 15 students - Grades 4 8 cohort size of 20 students - Requires less staff to cover smaller cohort size for all grades - Requires fewer spaces (could use larger spaces in school for Jr/Int class size) - We do not have the qualified staff to maintain the delivery of Core French, French Immersion, Extended French with the additional teachers that would be required in the 15/20 cohort model - Alternate sites may require additional VP allocation for administrative support - All centrally assigned teaching staff would need to be assigned to cohorts of 15/20 or to a fully remote cohort - Redistribution of DECEs and support staff
+- JK Grade 3 cohort size of 15 students - Grades 4 8 cohort size of 20 students - Requires less staff to cover smaller cohort size for all grades - Requires fewer spaces (could use larger spaces in school for Jr/Int class size) - At this time, we do not have the qualified staff to maintain the delivery of Core French, French Immersion, Extended French with the additional teachers that would be required in the 15/20 cohort model.
+We may need to find different/creative ways of delivering French. - Alternate sites may require additional VP allocation for administrative support - All centrally assigned teaching staff would need to be assigned to cohorts of 15/20 or to a fully remote cohort - Redistribution of DECEs and support staff